SamusAranX/systemd-webhook-notifier/README.md

 DISCORD_COLOR=0xFF00FF
 ```

 The name of the file depends on what you put into the above unit file's `EnvironmentFile=` line.
-If you want to watch a unit named `example.service`, name this file `example.service.env`.
+If you want to watch a unit named `example.service`, name this file `example.env`, omitting the `.service` bit.

 ### Setting up unit failure alerts

-Simply add `OnFailure=notifier@%n.service` to the `[Unit]` block of the unit whose failures you want to be notified about.
+Simply add `OnFailure=notifier@%N.service` to the `[Unit]` block of the unit whose failures you want to be notified about.

 If you've specified a webhook in the corresponding .env file, you'll receive an alert kinda like this: